 Contests aim to put the brakes on fatalities

 Poster and video contests where Kansas students can win great prizes and learn about traffic safety are back as part of this year’s Put the Brakes on Fatalities Day safety campaign.
-The poster contest deadline is Friday, Sept.
-24, and the video contest deadline is Sunday, Sept.
-26.

 In addition, the school, class or booster club of the grand prize-winning students also will receive money as part of the contests’ prizes.